Tourism in Jammu and Kashmir: Transport

 Jammu and Kashmir has 2 civil airports.
-The Jammu Airport and the Sheikh ul-Alam International Airport in Srinagar.
+The Jammu Airport and the Srinagar Airport.
 They receive direct flights from New Delhi, Mumbai and Bengaluru.

 Jammu and Kashmir has a 119 km long modern railway line that started in October 2009 and connects Baramulla in the western part of the valley to Srinagar and Qazigund.
-It further links the Kashmir Valley to Banihal across the Pir Panjal mountains through the new 11.215 km long Pir Panjal Railway Tunnel or Banihal rail tunnel from 26 June 2013.
+It further links the Kashmir Valley to Banihal across the Pir Panjal mountains through the new 11.215 km long Pir Panjal Railway Tunnel or through the Banihal rail tunnel.
 Banihal railway station will be linked to the rest of India in another few years as the construction of the railway line from Jammu to Banihal progresses steadily.